kjain1810/Supply-Chain-Smartcontract/README.md

 - manufactuerRevealBid : manufacturer reveals their bid to supplier from this if reveal phase is on
 - addSupplier, addManufacturer, addCustomer : adds the actors
 - supplierAddQuantity : adds quantity for the supplier
+- Update_Manufacturer_Quantities : updates cars from quantities;
-- Update_Manufacturer_Quantities : adds quantity for the manufacturer
+- ManufacturerSuppliesCars : manufacturer sells cars
+- CustomerPurchase : customer places a order

 ### Events
 - StartSupplierAuction : supplier starts auction